voxel51/fiftyone/examples/model_inference/README.md

 - Loading your existing dataset in FiftyOne
 - Adding predictions from your model to your FiftyOne dataset
-- Launching the FiftyOne dashboard and visualizing exploring your data
+- Launching the FiftyOne dashboard and visualizing/exploring your data
 - Integrating the dashboard into your data wrangling workflow